Significant-Gravitas/AutoGPT/docs/usage.md

 ## Logs

-Activity and error logs are located in the `./output/logs`
+Activity, Error, and Debug logs are located in `./logs`

 To print out debug logs: